The Limits of Leverage: Implications and Applications

 \subsection{Embedded leverage}

 In frictionless markets, two perfectly correlated assets with equal Sharpe ratio generate the same efficient frontier, and in fact the same payoff space.
-This equivalence fails in the presence of trading costs: the more volatile asset is superior, in that it generates an efficient frontier that dominates the one generated by the less volatile asset.
+This equivalence fails in the presence of trading costs: as the more volatile asset has a proportionally higher return, it can be traded to generate higher returns with lower leverage ratios, resulting in an efficient frontier that dominates (for high returns) the one generated by the less volatile asset.
 Figure \ref{fig:mvt constant sharpe} (top of the three curves) displays this phenomenon: for example, a portfolio with an average return of 50\% net of trading costs is obtained from an asset with 25\% return and 50\% volatility at a small cost, as an average leverage factor of 2 entails moderate rebalancing.

 Achieving the same 50\% return from an asset with 20\% volatility (and 10\% return) is more onerous: trading costs require leverage higher than 5, which in turn increases trading costs.
 Overall, the resulting portfolio needs about 120\% rather than 100\% volatility to achieve the desired 50\% average return (middle curve in Figure \ref{fig:mvt constant sharpe}).